plkmo/NLP_Toolkit/README.md

 1. [BERT](https://drive.google.com/drive/folders/1OKaYp4N9nB9MEi-304vouuEAWyWlvjWT?usp=sharing) (includes preprocessed data, vocab, and saved results files)
 ---

-## 9) Style Transfer
+## 9) Unsupervised Style Transfer
-In style transfer, the task is to convert the style of a sentence into another style, while preserving the content.
+In unsupervised style transfer, the task is to convert the style of a sentence into another style, while preserving the content.
+The datasets used are of non-parallel nature, hence the task is unsupervised.
 Current models for this task:
 1. Style Transformer

 ### Format of dataset files